José SaramagoBiography

 a new written view

-Embark on a new literary journey through twelve places in Portugal once visited and described by José Saramago in his book Journey to Portugal (Viagem a Portugal, 1981).
-A project that is described as a contemporary account of the journey and places visited by the 'traveller' in the book of the same name.
+Embark on a new literary journey through 13 places in Portugal, once visited and described by José Saramago in the work Journey to Portugal (Viagem a Portugal, 1981).